Balkhash (city): Population

 In recent years, the number of Russian speakers is dramatically declining, but this is more than compensated by an influx of Kazakhs, who come mostly from rural areas, resulting in growth of the city's population after the substantial decline in the 1990s.

 Climate

 Balkhash has a cool semi-arid climate (Köppen climate classification BSk) bordering on a cool arid climate (BWk) with very warm summers and frigid winters.
 Precipitation is low throughout the year.
 Snow is common, though light, in winter.
 The lowest temperature on record is -41.2 °C, recorded in December 1938, and the highest temperature is 40.9 °C, recorded in July 2005.

 Akim of Balkhash town

 Previously, this position was held by Alexander Agliulin.
 He voluntarily went to the post of akim of Balkhash town.
-"Erlan Koshanov presented the new head of the city.
+Press Secretary Marina Shapovalova stated on social media: "Erlan Koshanov presented the new head of the city.
 It was the Taurbekov Oraz.
-Prior to the appointment, he headed the Department of economy, " - said the press Secretary of the akim of the region Marina Shapovalova on Facebook.
+Prior to the appointment, he headed the Department of economy".